R2-Router: A New Paradigm for LLM Routing with Reasoning: Experimental Setup

 \subsection{Evaluation Metrics}

-We evaluate each routing strategy using a deferral curve~\cite{jitkrittum2025universal}, which plots the average response quality against the total inference cost.
+We evaluate each routing strategy using a deferral curve~\cite{jitkrittum2025universal}, which plots the average response quality against the total inference cost (input plus output tokens).
+While \textsc{R2-Router} optimizes over output cost, since it is the component that varies with the budget, all reported costs are total costs, so the $4$--$5\times$ reduction is measured on total rather than output-only cost.
 Sweeping the routing penalty parameter $\lambda$ over the interval $[0, 1]$ (Equation~\ref{eq:dis}) traces the deferral curve.
 Following~\cite{jitkrittum2025universal}, we employ three evaluation metrics: (i) Area Under the Deferral Curve (AUDC), measuring the overall quality-cost trade-off; (ii) Peak Quality, the maximum achievable quality; and (iii) Query-Normalized Cost (QNC), the minimum relative cost required to match the performance of the most accurate LLM in the pool.
 All experiments are conducted over $5$ independent runs with different random seeds, and we report the mean and standard deviation of the results.